Chapter 02

 The biggest project was PyonePlay — Myanmar's first over-the-top television application.
 Live TV and on-demand replay, streaming free to anyone with a smartphone.

 The channels included MRTV-4, Channel7, and others.
 The target audience was broad — essentially anyone in Myanmar with a phone and a data connection.
-Which, thanks to the 3G rollout I'd watched unfold in the previous chapter, was suddenly a lot of people.
+Thanks to the 3G rollout I'd watched unfold in the previous chapter, that was suddenly a lot of people.

 Building for garment workers

-The second set of projects came through SMART Myanmar — a programme funded by the European Union and implemented by sequa (Germany) to improve conditions in Myanmar's garment industry.
+The second set of projects came through SMART Myanmar — a programme funded by the European Union and implemented by sequa to improve conditions in Myanmar's garment industry.
+We delivered two applications.

 Shwe Job was an educational app for garment factory workers.
 It taught occupational safety, health practices, and Myanmar labour laws through stories, illustrations, and voiceovers — because many workers couldn't read well enough for text-only content.
 It included a salary calculator so workers could verify their monthly pay.

-We launched it on International Workers' Day 2017 in Hlaing Thar Yar Township, Yangon — one of the industrial zones where the garment factories are concentrated.
-About 120 workers attended the launch.
+We launched it on International Workers' Day 2017 in Hlaing Thar Yar Township — one of Yangon's industrial zones where the garment factories are concentrated.
+About 120 workers attended.
+The energy in the room was something I hadn't expected — workers genuinely excited to try the app, asking questions, exploring the features.

-The context that made this project meaningful: smartphone ownership among garment workers had grown from under 1% to over 90% in just four years.
-We were building for an audience that had leapfrogged from no digital access to smartphone-first in the time it took to complete a single project cycle.
+The context that made this meaningful: smartphone ownership among garment workers had grown from under 1% to over 90% in just four years.
+We were building for people who'd gone from zero digital access to smartphone-first in the time it took to finish a single project cycle.

 The MGMA digitisation project brought the Myanmar Garment Manufacturers Association's application processes online.
-Less dramatic than Shwe Job, but equally important — it was the infrastructure layer that made the industry's digital transformation possible.
+Less dramatic than Shwe Job, but it was the plumbing that made the industry's digital shift work.

 How it ended

 It ended well, on good terms.
 Revo Digital pivoted toward digital marketing.
-I wanted to pursue digital transformation — building platforms that change how industries work, not just how they advertise.
+I wanted something different — building platforms that change how industries work, not just how they advertise.

-I chose to join rgo47, an emerging local e-commerce player that was trying to do something ambitious: transform how Myanmar shops.
+I chose to join rgo47, an emerging local e-commerce player trying to do something ambitious: transform how Myanmar shops.

-Diverse portfolios build range.
-In two years, I managed an entertainment platform, EU-funded social impact apps, and an industry digitisation project.
-Each had different stakeholders, different success metrics, different failure modes.
-That range — holding multiple project contexts simultaneously — became a core skill.
+Two years at Revo gave me range.
+I managed an entertainment platform, EU-funded social impact apps, and an industry digitisation project — each with different stakeholders, different success metrics, different ways to fail.
+Holding multiple project contexts at once became a core skill I didn't know I was building.

-Crisis reveals character.
-The football broadcast incident taught me that preparation matters, but composure matters more.
-The plan will fail.
-What you do in the next thirty minutes determines the outcome.
+And the PyonePlay crisis taught me that preparation matters, but composure matters more.
+The plan will break.
+What you do in the next thirty minutes is what counts.